 The goal of this project is to help consumers overcome this initial hurdle in order to promote sustainable shopping.
 All necessary product information should be brought directly to the consumer with minimal effort.
 This is achieved through an augmented reality smartphone application that provides sustainability information of products on a supermarket shelf in real-time.
 Sustainable products should be visually highlighted, allowing consumers to distinguish them from non-sustainable products at a glance without having to read the product packaging.
 This should facilitate a sustainable shopping experience with minimal additional effort.

-The primary technical challenge of this project is the development of a state-of-the-art product recognition model that can run in real-time on mobile phones with limited computational resources while being able to reliably recognize thousands of products in-the-wild.
-This requires the compilation of a comprehensive product database for model training and on-device product indexing.
-Furthermore, in order to meet the real-time requirement, complementary pre- and post-processing pipelines must be developed that offer minimal inference time overhead.
+The primary technical challenge of this project is the development of a state-of-the-art product recognition pipeline that can run in real-time on mobile phones with limited computational resources while being able to reliably recognize tens of thousands of products in-the-wild.
+This requires the development of new and efficient neural network architectures for product recognition as well as the creation of a comprehensive product database for model training and on-device indexing.

 This project is partly funded by the Vienna Business Agency (grant 3540290).

 Strohmayer J. and Kampel M., “Real-Time Supermarket Product Recognition on Mobile Devices Using Scalable Pipelines,” 2023 IEEE International Conference on Image Processing (ICIP), Kuala Lumpur, Malaysia, October 2023, pp. 420-424, doi: https://doi.org/10.1109/ICIP49359.2023.10223137.